NCUtest/notes/calculus.md

 # Chapter_1.
 Brief History
+    This is a test for if this is a block or not
   * ## Definition:
     * Calculus, originally called infinitesimal calculus, is a mathematical discipline focused on limits, continuity, derivatives, integrals, and infinite series.
   * ## Before Calculus